Interacting with the real blockchain

 acton script deploy.tolk --net testnet

-For advanced use cases, you can additionally manually control the broadcasting flag using net.enableBroadcast() and net.disableBroadcast():
+For advanced use cases, control the broadcasting flag using net.enableBroadcast() and net.disableBroadcast():

 fun main() {